klahnakoski/bugzilla-tiles/README.md

 * A way to hide bugs that match criterion
 * A way to show all open bugs that match container's criterion
 * A button to click to show Bugzilla list
+* A button to click to show new-bug defaults (component, tags, blockers, etc)

 ![](docs/bug-in-bug.png)

-## Implementation
+## Implementation Plan

+I imagine this implemented as a React/JSX app.
 The biggest complication I see is finding/making a library that will be responsible for drawing, moving, and saving these tiles.
 Once this is available, the rest of the project can proceed.

 ### Priorities

 1. Making dependent bugs - This is the most important because it is most like the Notepad tracking; the ability to make new bugs quickly in a component.
 This means there are component container tiles with some "+" button for adding bugs.
 2. Go to Bugzilla - So we can go to Bugzilla and do the rest of the markup that this UI can not do
 3. Drag-and-order - The visual ordering of the bugs in containers is important for organization despite the fact it does not change what is in Bugzilla.
 At this point the tiles need not be tiles yet; maybe they are simple `div` or `li` on a page.
 The click-and-drag is important here.

-4.
+## Hopes and Dreams

+* Use Github too!
+* Manage Github<->Bugzilla cross-referenced bugs elegantly
+* Drag-and-drop bugs into issues, and reverse!

+## Existing Solutions

+Please add a PR with any existing solutions!